-You’ll see the monuments to those who lost their lives in the Holocaust, as well as to the people who fought to protect and save their neighbors.
-Hear the stories of the people who saved their friends and neighbors and the unexpected characters from history who lived in Brussels.
-It’s truly one of the most unique modern Jewish communities in the world, let us show you around!
+Visit monuments to those who lost their lives in the Holocaust, as well as to the people who fought to protect and save their neighbors.
+Hear the stories of the people who saved their friends and neighbors, and the unexpected characters from history who lived in Brussels.

 It would have been hard to imagine just few centuries ago, that Brussels would become one of the most important cities in Europe, let alone the world.
 The official founding as a city was in 979 CE, and for most of its history Brussels was passed between empires looking to expand, only gaining independence in 1830.
 But in a short amount of time, Brussels rocketed from minor city to a financial, cultural, economic, and political center of the world.